diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings-explanation.md

 Sometimes I have to explain potential clients the concept of **text embeddings**.
 That is why I have created this article.

+### What is the problem of comparing two texts?

+Almost anyone can easily compare texts.
+But when you need to process and compare many texts - you may want to use a machine for this task.

 The task of comparing texts often arises in many areas.
 Just a few examples:
 - You need to recognize user interests by studying the webpages, he visited.
   This is to find out if user might be interested in a certain product or services,